-The RBM Partnership is the global framework to implement coordinated action against malaria.
+The RBM Partnership to End Malaria is the global framework to implement coordinated action against malaria.
 It mobilizes for action and resources and forges consensus among partners.
 The Partnership is comprised of more than 500 partners, including malaria endemic countries, their bilateral and multilateral development partners, the private sector, nongovernmental and community-based organizations, foundations, and research and academic institutions.

 RBM’s strength lies in its ability to form effective partnerships both globally and nationally.
 Partners work together to scale up malaria-control efforts at country level, coordinating their activities to avoid duplication and fragmentation, and to ensure optimal use of resources.